ChannelMonitoringProject/passage/README.md

 These processes send events to a Kafka queues.

 ### AIS Producer
-Inside a virtual environment run `python producers/ais_stream_producer`.
+Inside a virtual environment run `python producers/ais_stream_producer.py`.
 This will start sending AIS Position reports to a queue

+## Consumers

+### AIS Redis consumer
+Stream incoming events from kafka ais updates queue into redis `python consumers/ais_stream-redis-consumer.py`